evydsg/CodeAcademy_Python/README.md

 #### Overview
 This Python script introduces a function designed to determine the greatest number among three input values.
 The function evaluates different combinations of values using conditional statements to identify the maximum number.

+### Append Size Calculator
+#### Overview
+This Python script features a function designed to calculate the length of a given list and then append that length to the end of the list.
+The modified list is then returned, allowing for easy integration into your Python projects.

+### Append Sum Calculator
+#### Overview
+This Python script features a function designed to calculate the sum of the last two elements of a given list and appends this sum to the end.
+The process is repeated two more times, resulting in a modified list.

 ### Evy Guenda